U.S. History Lesson Plans and Resources

 Go West: Imagining the Oregon Trail

-Another lesson plan deom EDSITEment.
+Another lesson plan from EDSITEment.
 This one is for grades 3-5.

 On the Oregon Trail

-One more ESITEment lesson plan for grades 6-8.
+One more EDSITEment lesson plan for grades 6-8.

 Many lesson plans and resources from Mr. Donn.